The Divine Significance of Ananthasayanam: Kerala Mural Art for Your Home

 Adi Shesha, the five-hooded serpent, floats upon the infinite ocean, symbolising the timeless foundation of existence.
 From Lord Vishnu’s navel rises a lotus on which Lord Brahma is seated, marking the origin of all creation.
 It is said that even while resting, Vishnu sustains all life.

-The city of Thiruvananthapuram in Kerala, where the grand Sree Padmanabhaswamy Temple stands, is named after this posture (‘Anantha’ = infinite, ‘Puram’ = city).
+The city of Thiruvananthapuram in Kerala, where the grand Sree Padmanabhaswamy Temple stands, is named after this posture: Anantha meaning infinite, and Puram meaning city.

 Sree Padmanabhaswamy Temple: The Living Legacy